-- circumstances arise in (or just prior to) the year of assistance that affect, or threaten to affect, a student's access to local schooling; - these circumstances are beyond the control of the family; and - on the strength of these circumstances, the family arranges for the student to board away from home, live at a second family home or study by distance education methods.
+- circumstances arise in (or just prior to) the year of assistance that affect, or threaten to affect, a student's access to local schooling; - these circumstances are beyond the control of the Family; and - on the strength of these circumstances, the Family arranges for the student to board away from home, live at a Second family home or study by distance education methods.

-In such circumstances, a student's geographic isolation status may be established if evidence is supplied that demonstrates that the adverse travel conditions or other circumstances beyond the family's control would have affected the student's access to local schooling.
-Full entitlement is subject to evidence demonstrating that access would have been affected on at least 20 days of the school year.
-However, partial entitlement is available on a term pro-rata basis if access is affected for less than 20 days (see 4.2.19).
+In such circumstances, a student's geographic isolation status may be established if evidence is supplied that demonstrates that the adverse travel conditions or other Circumstances beyond the family's control would have affected the student's access to local schooling.
+Full entitlement is subject to evidence demonstrating that access would have been affected on at least 20 days of the School year.

-This concession of allowing consideration of circumstances in the year of assistance, is not available where the student was boarding, living in a second home or studying by distance education methods in the previous year, as this would indicate that it was not the recent conditions which led to the family's decision.
+This concession of allowing consideration of circumstances in the year of assistance, is not available where the student was boarding, living in a second home or studying by distance education methods in the previous year, as this would indicate that it was not the recent conditions which led to the Family's decision.